American Heart Association (AHA) Courses

 Q. What about books in your classes?
 Do I need a book, do I have to buy a book?

 Lengthy answer, but, generally all 3 major emergency response training organizations (oh, that’s Amer.
 Heart Assn., Amer.
-Red Cross, and Nat’l Safety Council) require you to have a book during any of their in-person training courses, so we will provide you a “during class” book.
-Generally, the First Aid courses have content to look up/refer to in class, and the CPR, BLS. and AED courses do not.
+Red Cross, and Nat’l Safety Council) require you to have a book during any of their in-person training courses, so we will provide you a “Loaner book” to use in class, or we’ll have books for you to purchase and take home.
+Generally, the BLS and First Aid courses have content to look up/refer to in class, and the CPR, and AED courses do not.

 Nat’l Safety Council (NSC) and Amer.
 Red Cross (ARC) courses